TJones305/GXBC_2020/README.md

         <a href="#"><i class="fa fa-medal" aria-hidden="true"></i><span>| Honours |</span></a>
         </li>

-2. Responsive Design for devices larger than 1366px width may need changes made in the future.
+2. Responsive Design for devices larger than 1600px width may need changes made in the future.

-### Other Functionality for future update:
+### **Other Functionality for future update:**
 - Live Score function:

 A request from Gerrard's Cross Bowls Club was to have a function where they could add the score of a group of matches and it update on the index page of the site as a breaking news story.
 I felt that while it would be a useful feature, I don't currently have